What We Do

 Contemporary music has the potential to engage many people, even those who don’t have a particular closeness to classical music.
 We’re working to make a place at the community table for new music all around the Bay Area, even for the non-traditional concertgoer.

 To this end, we have focused on invigorating the public through educational and outreach activities.
-In addition to our long-standing “Contemporary Insights: Music and Conversation” series and pre-concert talks, we’re launching new public events and activities with composers, musicians, and others who care about the cultural world.
+In addition to pre-concert talks, we’re launching new public events and activities with composers, musicians, and others who care about the cultural world.
 Here is what we believe can happen:

 Concert and non-concert events and activities provide opportunities for people to discover, enjoy, and benefit from music that is new to them.